35 Important Digital Marketing Statistics to Keep in Mind This 2021

 - Facebook advertising spend is expected to reach $25.56 billion by next year.

 This is one of the digital marketing statistics that probably isn’t too hard to believe.
 As one of the most popular social media platforms in the world, Facebook has a lot of engaged users who regularly visit and engage.
-So it should come as no surprise that Facebook advertising spend is predicted to reach $25.56 billion by 2019.
+So it should come as no surprise that according to Pew Research, Facebook advertising spend is predicted to reach $58.2 billion by 2021.
 As Facebook continues to make improvements to its ad platform, businesses will be able to enjoy even more benefits in the future.

 - On average, each person online is served about 1,700 banner ads each month but only view half of them.